This post may contain affiliate links. For more information, read my disclosure policy.

 - The aren’t plain old cranberry cookies: they also have white chocolate chips and pistachios.

-- Because of the colors – red, green, and white – these white chocolate oatmeal cranberry cookies are perfect for the holiday season.
+- Because of the colors – red, green, and white – these white chocolate oatmeal cranberry cookies are perfect for Christmas!.
 Make a batch ahead to share on all the cookie platters, or keep them all to yourself!

-Quick Cooking Oats: I use quick oats in my cookie recipes instead of old fashioned oats – did you know you can make your own quick cook oats?
+- Quick Cooking Oats: I use quick oats in my cookie recipes instead of old fashioned oats – did you know you can make your own quick cook oats if you only have rolled oats?

 How to Make Oatmeal Cranberry Cookies